 $d=\dim_\C \Kr\in\!\{1,2,4\}$ per $\Kr\in\{\C,\Hr,\Ca\}$, and $N=\dim \Kr P^{n+1}=2d(n+1)$.
 On the other hand, for all $r>0$, the distance spheres $S(r)$ in the hyperbolic spaces $\C H^{n+1}$, $\Hr H^{n+1}$, $n\geq1$, and $\Ca H^2$ are stable and non-resonant. \end{mainthm}

 The existence of infinitely many resonant distance spheres in $\C P^{n+1}$ and $\Hr P^{n+1}$ with radii accumulating at $\pi/2$ had been established in \cite{bp-imrn}.
-Nevertheless, the coarser equivariant spectral methods used there do not allow to explicitly determine which radii $0<r<\pi/2$ are resonant, nor to handle the case of $\Ca P^2$, since \eqref{eq:universal-hopf} is \emph{not} a homogeneous fibration if $\Kr=\Ca$.
-Moreover, it was known~\cite[Thms.~1.3, 1.4]{docarmo88} that $S(r)\subset \Kr P^{n+1}$ is stable if and only if $0<r<r_1=\arctan\sqrt\frac{N+1}{2d-1}$, and $S(r)\subset \C H^{n+1}$ is stable for all $r>0$, but the stability results for $\Hr H^{n+1}$ and $\Ca H^2$ seem to have not been previously observed.
+Nevertheless, the coarser equivariant spectral methods used there do not allow one to explicitly determine which radii $0<r<\pi/2$ are resonant, nor to handle the case of $\Ca P^2$, since \eqref{eq:universal-hopf} is \emph{not} a homogeneous fibration if $\Kr=\Ca$.
+Moreover, it was known that $S(r)\subset \Kr P^{n+1}$ is stable if and only if $0<r<r_1=\arctan\sqrt\frac{N+1}{2d-1}$, see~\cite[Thms.~1.3, 1.4]{docarmo88}, and that $S(r)\subset \Kr H^{n+1}$ are stable for all $r>0$, see~\cite[Thm.~2]{riv-tom}.

 The path leading from Theorem \ref{mainthm:A} to Theorem \ref{mainthm:B} is that the stability operator (or \emph{Jacobi operator}) for a CMC hypersurface $\Sigma\subset M$ is $J_\Sigma=\Delta_{\Sigma} - (\Ric(\vec n_\Sigma)+\|A_{\Sigma}\|^2)$, hence its spectrum is a shift of the Laplace spectrum of $\Sigma$ by a curvature term, which is constant if $\Sigma$ is a distance sphere $S(r)$ as above.
 Stability of $S(r)$ is equivalent to nonnegativity of the first eigenvalue of $J_{S(r)}$, while resonance of $S(r_*)$ is detected by eigenvalues of $J_{S(r)}$ crossing zero at $r=r_*$, see Section~\ref{sec:bif} for details.